-As we approach the implementation of GDPR, IDMERIT is focused on GDPR compliance efforts.
+With the implementation of GDPR, IDMERIT is focused on GDPR compliance efforts.
 We understand that with these laws many changes have taken place to how companies can interact with EU citizens.
 Because of this, we are doing our due diligence and doing everything we can to handle customer data from the EU in compliance with GDPR.
-Below we have outlined main areas of interest concerning GDPR and how IDMERIT is proceeding to be fully compliant with applicable law by the May 25th deadline:
+Below we have outlined main areas of interest concerning GDPR and how IDMERIT is proceeding to be fully compliant with applicable law:

 Here’s an example of our process: